In the final instalment of the “Who Is” series, Her Majesty Queen Rania of Jordan is the focus.

-Rania Al-Yassin was born in Kuwait City, Kuwait, on 31 August 1970, to Faisal Sedki al-Yassin, a pediatric doctor, and Ilham Yasmin, both of whom where Palestinian.
+Rania Al-Yassin was born in Kuwait City, Kuwait, on 31 August 1970, to Faisal Sedki al-Yassin, a pediatric doctor, and Ilham Yasmin, both of whom were Palestinian.
 Her parents moved from the West Bank to Kuwait just before the 1967 Arab-Israeli War.
 She has one older sister, Dina and one younger brother, Magdi.
 The family regularly visited their family in the West Bank.
 For her education, she attended the New English School, which is a private school in Jabriya, Kuwait.

 In 1987, she began her university education at American University in Cairo, Egypt, where she studied business and computer science.
 She graduated with her degree in Business Administration in 1991.
-In an interview with Elle Magazine in 2006, Rania, when discussing the life she had imagined herself living as a young woman, said, “When I was in college, I studied business so I would probably have become a businesswoman.
+In an interview with Elle Magazine in 2006, Rania, when discussing the life she had imagined herself living as a young woman, said, “When I was in college, I studied business, so I would probably have become a businesswoman.
 I thought I would start my own company or something like that.
 I think I was open to ideas.
 Like most graduates, I didn’t have a set path that I wanted to follow.”
 Aside from her native Arabic, she also speaks English fluently.

 The Gulf War began in 1990, and by 1991, Rania and her family left Kuwait, like many others during this time of war when Iraqi forces invaded the country.
 The settled in Jordan, where Rania would briefly work in marketing at Citibank and Apple Inc., in Amman.